Settlement of Syndicate Accounts

 Quick Answer

-The FINRA syndicate-settlement rule requires the syndicate manager to effect final settlement of syndicate accounts within 90 days following the syndicate settlement date.
-The manager must provide an itemized statement to each syndicate member no later than the date of final settlement.
-For public offerings of corporate debt securities, the rule requires the manager to remit at least 70% of the gross syndicate spread to each member within 30 days, with the remainder due within 90 days.
+The FINRA syndicate-settlement rule requires the manager to effect final settlement within 90 days of the syndicate settlement date (when the issuer delivers securities to the syndicate), providing each member an itemized statement no later than that date.
+For corporate debt offerings, the manager must remit at least 70% within 30 days, with the remainder due within 90 days.

 After the offering prices and the new-issue distributes, the syndicate manager must close out the books on the syndicate account and pay each member its share of net proceeds.
 The FINRA syndicate-settlement rule controls the timing, the itemized-statement requirement, and a special two-stage approach for corporate debt.

 The core requirement of the FINRA syndicate-settlement rule is the 90-day clock.
-It runs from the syndicate settlement date, not from pricing and not from closing:
+It runs from the syndicate settlement date, a precisely defined term, not from pricing:

 • Final settlement of syndicate accounts shall be effected by the syndicate manager within 90 days following the syndicate settlement date